This post was last updated on October 28, 2024.

 FAQs

-In a general sense, a renewal rate of above 80% is considered favorable.
+1. What is a good subscription renewal rate?In a general sense, a renewal rate of above 80% is considered favorable.
 It means that the business’s customer retention efforts are effective.
 Needless to say, every organization aims to bring its subscription/customer renewal rates closer to 100%.

-These are different terminologies used for quite the same meaning but in different scenarios.
+2. What is the difference between subscription renewal rate and retention rate?These are different terminologies used for quite the same meaning but in different scenarios.

-The subscription renewal rate is basically the retention rate in a subscription-based business model, whereas retention rate is used in a general business environment.
+The subscription renewal rate is basically the retention rate in a subscription-based business model, whereas the retention rate is used in a general business environment.

 The calculation method for both is the same.

-Renewal rate is the percentage of customers renewing their subscriptions with a SaaS company.
+3. What is the renewal rate?The renewal rate is the percentage of customers renewing their subscriptions with a SaaS company.

-The formula to calculate subscription renewal rates over a specific subscription period is as follows:
+4. How to calculate subscription renewal rates?The formula to calculate subscription renewal rates over a specific subscription period is as follows:

 (Number of customers who renewed their subscriptions ÷ Number of customers who should’ve renewed their subscription) x 100

-5. How do I have better control over the renewal rates by leveraging the subscription data
+5. How do I have better control over the renewal rates by leveraging the subscription dataFollow these simple steps to improve the subscription renewal rate for your SaaS business:

-1. Identify the subscribers who are more likely to churn out
+- Identify the subscribers who are more likely to churn out

-2. Look for competitors’ pricing and new offerings
+- Look for competitors’ pricing and new offerings

-3. Offer incremental promotions to those subscribers who are not going to renew
+- Offer incremental promotions to those subscribers who are not going to renew

-4. Leverage a subscription management solution to manage your entire customer lifecycle better
+- Leverage a subscription management solution to manage your entire customer lifecycle better

-5. Eliminate renewal roadblocks
+- Eliminate renewal roadblocks

 Wrapping Up

-In a competitive business environment where mostly every business is using software solutions and tools to optimize their product strategy and customer life-cycle, it’s essential to invest in the right subscription management software that would allow your SaaS business to cope with the pace of the change.
+In a competitive business environment where almost every business is using software solutions and tools to optimize their product strategy and customer life-cycle, it’s essential to invest in the right subscription management software that would allow your SaaS business to cope with the pace of the change.

-Request a free demo of Younium here to learn how it can help you to take control of your subscription management.
+Request a free demo of Younium here to learn how it can help you take control of your subscription management.